oemof/oemof-solph/docs/introductory_tutorials/district_heating_supply.rst

 3. Add waste heat source and electricity source

-4. Add heat pump
+4. Add heat storage

-5. Add heat storage
+5. Add heat pump

 6. Run model and analyze results

 Step 3: Introduce a minimal load for the converters
 ---------------------------------------------------

-1. Modify the converters, remaining parts are identical
+1. Modify the converters, remaining parts are identical.

 .. tip::